 If you plan on exiting your farming business through a sale, then entrepreneurs’ relief will be available, subject to certain conditions.
 This relief will reduce the gain either on the sale of the shares in your farming company or on assets disposed of as part of the sale of the farming business.

 Roll over relief is a further capital gains tax relief available when business assets are sold.

-If you've reinvested all of the proceeds from the sale or disposal in new business assets, you'll be able to 'roll-over' (or postpone) all of the gain and there'll be no tax to pay at that time.
+If you’ve reinvested all of the proceeds from the sale or disposal in new business assets, you’ll be able to ‘roll-over’ (or postpone) all of the gain and there’ll be no tax to pay until the replacement asset is sold.

 You may still be able to postpone part of the gain if you only reinvested part of the proceeds – or if your old asset has only partly been used for your business, e.g. you rented out a property for a time and then started using it in your trade.

 This note does not contain a full statement of the law and it does not constitute legal advice.